Click here to view map of Lansdowne

 10 Grand Trunk Avenue

 This house is the last remaining building actually moved from the former location of Lansdowne at County Rd.
 2. It was owned by the Darling Family, a prominent family involved in several commercial enterprises.
 Their first location was along the St. Lawrence River east of Lansdowne where they operated a store and cordwood business.
-They later opened a store near the stage stop, and moved to the corner of Grand Trunk and Prince Street when this location of the village opened.
+They later opened a store near the stage stop, and then moved it to the corner of Grand Trunk and Prince Street when this location of the village opened.
 J.D.W.
 Darling, who lived in this house, was involved in the forwarding business, sending local cheese, butter and grain to Montreal, and bringing in coal.
 He was also a Justice of the Peace and operated an insurance business in his office next door until the 1940’s.

-Mulvaugh's General Store (Freshmart)
+<9> Mulvaugh's General Store (Freshmart)

 9 King Street West